Asthma in Children

 • Diet

 Children who are exposed to high concentrations of certain allergens, such as dust mites or cockroach feces, at an early age are more likely to develop asthma.
-However, doctors have noticed that asthma is more common among children living in very clean, hygienic environments where they are exposed to fewer infectious diseases than children living in environments where they are exposed to more infectious diseases.
+However, doctors have noticed that cases of asthma have increased among children living in very clean, hygienic environments where they are exposed to fewer infectious diseases than children living in environments where they are exposed to more infectious diseases.
 Thus, doctors think that perhaps childhood exposure to certain substances and infections may actually help children's immune system learn not to overreact to triggers.

-Most children who are having an asthma attack or who have been hospitalized for asthma have a viral infection (usually rhinovirus or the common cold).
-Children who have bronchiolitis at an early age often wheeze with subsequent viral infections.
-The wheezing may at first be interpreted as asthma, but these children are no more likely than others to have asthma during adolescence.
+Most children who are having an asthma attack or who have been hospitalized for asthma have a viral infection (usually the common cold).
+Children who have bronchiolitis at an early age often develop very sensitive (reactive) airways and wheeze with subsequent viral infections.
+The wheezing may at first be interpreted as asthma.
+In such children, recurring wheezing is often called reactive airway disease by doctors before an official diagnosis of asthma is made.

 Diet may be a risk factor.
 Children who do not consume enough of vitamins C and E and omega-3 fatty acids or who have obesity may be at higher risk of asthma.